kyma-project/community/sig-and-wg/sig-core/proposals/odata-support.md

 # Application Connector support for OData services

 The Application Connector must support registration and proxying to the OData APIs.
-This is description how we would like to integrate OData with Application Connector.
+That is description how we would like to integrate OData with Application Connector.

 The following items must be added: